F.A.Q.

 Because the publication dates of The Fool's Run and Rules of Prey were too close together (Rules of Prey was slated for July of 1989, and The Fool's Run was going to come out the following September).
 Now, it's considered poor form to have two debut novels released in the space of that short a time, or even to have two debut novels period.
 Since The Fool's Run had already been sold under the name John Camp, a pseudonym had to be used for the other book (because Putnam didn't want Henry Holt riding on the publicity for Rules of Prey).

-So where did "Sandford" come from?
+Where did "Sandford" come from?

 Sandford is his paternal grandmother's maiden name.
 Sometimes he'll say that he's named after his great-grandfather Sandford.
 While that's true, it still leaves four possibilities.
 I'm just narrowing it down to one by phrasing it the way I do.